FMCG consumption slips in July-Sep but industry logs price-led growth of 13 pc: Report | Business

 - India

-India's FMCG industry saw a decline in volume in the September quarter this year, though it registered a value-led growth of 12.6 percent, according to a report by data analytics firm Nielsen.
+India's FMCG industry saw a decline in volume in September quarter this year, though it registered a value-led growth of 12.6 per cent, according to a report by data analytics firm Nielsen.

 While the metro market saw an upswing, rural markets slowed down due to consumption decline, it added.
 Earlier, rural was ahead of urban in terms of growth, after quickly recovering from the first wave of the pandemic.